edgegap/edgegap-server-nakama-plugin-unity/README.md

 1. In your Unity Editor, navigate to **Edit / Preferences / External Tools / Generate .csproj files**.
 2. Make sure you have enabled **Git packages**.
 3. Click **Regenerate project files**.

-## Update the Plugin in Unity

-Before updating, take note of your `Client Version` property on `Gen2Client.cs` to ensure future compatibility.

-Depending on your installation method:

-- If you installed with git, locate it in Unity's **Package Manager** window and click **Update**.
-Wait for the process to complete and you're good to go!
-- If you installed via ZIP archive, you will need to remove the previous copy, then download the new version.

-### Migrating Scenes

-1. **Replace any missing scripts in your scenes!**

-   - Verify validity of your `Gen2Client.cs` properties like `BaseUrl` and `AuthToken`.

-2. **Increase `Client Version` property value of your `Gen2Client.cs` script!**

-   - This will prevent loading outdated tickets from cache when matchmaking resumed.

-3. You may want to modify your client & server handler scripts.

 ## For Plugin Developers